 35.3.6.2.2 Removing affiliated APs

 TGbe editor: Please modify the 2nd paragraph in this subclause as shown below:

 For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed [#14015,13901]or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
-The initial value of the Delete Timer subfield shall be longer than the MLD max idle period.
+The initial value of the Delete Timer subfield (#12082) (#14017) should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed .
 The Per-STA Profile subelement shall not include a STA Profile field.

 TGbe editor: Please add new paragraphs and modify the 3rd paragraph in this subclause as shown below:

+(#13278) To remove an affiliated AP, the SME of the AP MLD shall remove the AP from the AP MLD and terminate the BSS corresponding to the affiliated AP.

+(#13279) The affiliated AP may transmit BSS Transition Management Request frame(s) to notify of BSS termination to associated non-AP STAs that support BTM and are not affiliated with a non-AP MLD or to notify of BSS termination to non-AP MLDs associated with the AP MLD of the affiliated AP.
+The affiliated AP shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of BSS termination.

-Additionally, in order t o terminate the BSS corresponding to (#11565) the affiliated AP being removed (#11565)(see 6.3.12 (Stop)), the SME of that affiliated AP shall perform the following,
+(#13279) If the affiliated AP being removed transmits BSS Transition Management Request frame(s) to notify termination of the BSS corresponding to (#11565) the affiliated AP (#11565, the SME of that affiliated AP shall perform the following procedure to terminate the BSS

-it shall follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs that support BTM of the BSS termination, with the BSS Transition Management Request frame fields set as follows:
+(#13279) It shall follow the procedure in 11.21.7.3 (BSS transition management request) and 35.3.25 (BSS transition management for MLDs) to transmit BSS Transition Management Request frame(s).
+It shall set the fields in the BSS Transition Management Request frame(s) as follows:

 The Disassociation Imminent, BSS Termination Included, and Link Removal Imminent sub- fields of the Request Mode field are set to 1; other subfields of the Request Mode field are reserved.